 Because it’s mild in taste, whatever you pair with it stands out!

-How to Roast Acorn Squash & Stuff It
+How To Roast Acorn Squash and Stuff It

-- Carefully cut each acorn squash in half from the top to the bottom and scoop out seeds.
-You can discard those or roast them for a snack later.
-Then, slice a little off the back side of the squash so it rests flat on your baking sheet.
+Prepare Acorn Squash: Carefully cut each acorn squash in half from the top to the bottom, then scoop out and discard the seeds.
+Then slice a little off the back side of the squash so it rests flat on your sheet pan

-- Place cut acorn squash on a baking sheet, drizzle with olive oil and sprinkle with pumpkin spice, salt and pepper.
+Season Acorn Squash: Place acorn squash on a sheet pan, drizzle with olive oil and sprinkle with pumpkin spice, salt and pepper.
 Roast until tender.
 You’ll know it’s done when it easily pierces with a fork or knife.

-- Meanwhile, cook rice per package instructions and crisp bacon.
+Make Stuffing for Squash: Meanwhile, cook rice according to package instructions and cook bacon.
 Combine with pumpkin seeds and stuff into roasted acorn squash.

-- When there’s only a couple minutes left on the squash, start preparing eggs.
+Prepare Eggs And Finish Assembling Squash: When there’s only a couple minutes or so left on the squash cooking time, start preparing the eggs.
 Once cooked, top each acorn squash and garnish if you like!

 Can I Prepare The Eggs Another Way?